code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCI_PCIDevices_PCB.md

+## Terms
-### A. PCI(Peripheral Component Interconnect)
+- **A. PCI(Peripheral Component Interconnect)**
   - A standard that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.

-### B. PCI-Bridges
+- **B. PCI-Bridges**
   - These are used to connect more than 1 PCI bus to the system.
 Bridges joins the PCI buses.

-### C. PCI Bus Architecture
+- **C. PCI Bus Architecture**
   - Overall layout of a PCI system is a tree where each bus is connected to an upper-layer bus, up to bus 0 at the root of the tree.
 ```c++
    -------CPU-----------
   |           Registers |